ics-bs/hello-world/README.md

 # hello-world
-Testing github - it's about tiem that I learn this stuff.
+Testing github - it's about time that I learn this stuff.